Educational Master Plan: 2022-2027

 The EMP is the culmination of a year-long process initiated in fall 2021 by President Lloyd A. Holmes, who appointed three tri-chairs to coordinate the effort:

-- Lydia Hearn, Interim Associate Vice President, Instruction
+- Lydia Hearn, English Instructor and former Interim Associate Vice President, Instruction

-- Mallory Newell, Supervisor, Institutional Research and Planning
+- Mallory Newell, Supervisor, Institutional Research, Planning and Accreditation

 - Marisa Spatafore, Associate Vice President, Communications and External Relations